vacu9708/WHO-AM-I/Diary at work/3. 2024.2/readme.md

 ## 2.27
 By modifying the device tree
 - Set memory size, reserved memory, and CMA memory pool and wrote document about this
+## 2.28
+- Studied kernel initialization (initcalls)
+## 2.29
+- Studied interrupts in Linux
+- Used each bottom-half interrupt method